LauraSommovigo/dust_JWST_highz/README.md

 - dust_JWST_z10_clumpy_ISM.py
 Investigates the impact of ISM turbulence on dust morphology and the resulting emergent luminosities.
-By varying the Mach number, it derives the dust surface density distribution (σ_d) and its effect on UV and IR emission for a given halo mass and redshift.
+By varying the Mach number, it derives the dust surface density distribution ($\Sigma_d$) and its effect on UV and IR emission for a given halo mass and redshift.
 The resulting σ_d distributions are later fed into the population module.